nemears/uml-cpp/README.md

 file and print it out.
 Besides that the source can be used as c++ uml library

 ### uml api
 Uml class definitions can be used to reference a model with the api.
-There is also a class, UmlManager, supplied to control loading and saving from the config files with object pool semantics.
+There is also a class, UmlManager, supplied to control loading and saving from the config files with object pool semantics through the `aquire` and `release` methods.

-### config files
+There are two classes in `uml/managers` called `UmlServer` and `UmlClient`.
+These two classes follow restful api semantics with `GET`, `PUT`, `POST`, and `DELETE` (the method is called `erase()`). `get()` can be used with element's id's or a "url" a.k.a the NamedElement's qualifiedNamespace.
+There is a build target called uml-server that will produce an executable `uml-server`, this executable can be run to start the server talking on port `8652`. **WARNING: Only works for POSIX**

 Most of Uml implemented is mapped to config files, These can be stored persistently on disc or used to exchange model information between applications.
+The `UmlManager` class and all subclasses have the ability to `open` a path, or `save` to a path where model information has been saved.

 ### cpp parsing
 Currently just playing around with clang AST and general mapping, want to round out